 Born in mainland China, Shuran Huang is an independent photographer based in Washington D.C.
+Her work focuses on family, traditions and culture.
 Recently, she worked as a photography intern at National Public Radio.
-Before moving to Washington D.C., she finished a 6-month Visura Mentorship program...
+Before moving to Washington...

 Lonnie Bunch, the founding director of the National Museum of African American History and Culture, stands for a portrait at his office in Washington D.C.
 He will soon become the Smithsonian Institution's new secretary.